TrellixVulnTeam/swahilipython_SCMU/Doc/library/concurrent.futures.rst

 .. class:: Executor

-   An abstract class that provides methods to execute calls asynchronously.
+   An abstract kundi that provides methods to execute calls asynchronously.
 It should not be used directly, but through its concrete subclasses.

     .. method:: submit(fn, *args, **kwargs)